AGordon777/final-project/README.md

 'data-cleaning-processing.ipynb' This file reformats the raw data from an extended pivot into narrower dataframes.
 It extracts useful features from within the column 'Element' and creates new columns for analysis.

 'EDA.ipynb' This file further reformats and explores the datasets, enabling conclusions to be drawn.
 Dataframes from here are exported as .csv for visualisation in Tableau (link below).
-This file could certainly do with some restructuring!

 'model.ipynb' This file contains a Regression model pipeline and optimisations to predict GDP/capita from food statistics.